weiguanglok/EE2026_2425_Wed_AM_Project/README.md

 ## What is it?
 - In Bob’s Adventure, Bob faces AI Biche in a timed Rock, Paper, Scissors (RPS) battle.
 Bob has 10 seconds to pick a move.
 - Winning damages Biche, while losing triggers a parry phase to avoid damage.
 An LED indicator shifts toward the loser each round.
-- The game ends when it reaches either edge.
+- The game ends when the led reaches either end of the board.

 ![image](https://github.com/user-attachments/assets/8fc8567f-d4e3-4686-867e-e395dfd36320)

 Fig 1.0.
-Overall hardware configuaration of BAYES 3 Board.
+Overall hardware configuaration of BASYS 3 Board.

 ## How to start?